Control of dynamical phase transitions and non-ergodic relaxation via spinor phases

 with the associated equations of motion~\cite{Zhang2005,Chang2005,Lichao2014}

-Here $\theta_{m_F}$ ($\rho_{m_F}$) is the phase (fractional population) of the $m_F$ hyperfine spin state, $\theta=\theta_1+\theta_{-1}-2\theta_0$, $M=\rho_{1} - \rho_{-1}$, and $h$ ($\hbar$) is the (reduced) Planck constant.
 As shown in Fig.~\ref{FreeSpace}(a), the resulting spin dynamics can be categorized into two regimes: the Zeeman regime where $\theta$ is unbounded (see the blue contour) and the interaction regime where $\theta$ is bounded (see the red contour).
 These regimes are separated by a separatrix in phase space whose precise location depends on the initial state.
-For the initial \textit{S}-state where $\rho_0(0)=0.5$, $M(0)=0$, and $\theta(0)=0$, the separatrix is at $c_2/q=\pm 1$ (see Fig.~\ref{FreeSpace}).
+For the initial \textit{S}-state where $\rho_0(0)\approx0.45$, $M(0)=0$, and $\theta(0)=0$, the separatrix is at $c_2/q\approx\pm 1$ (see Fig.~\ref{FreeSpace}).